storelocatorjs/storelocator/docs/available-options.md

 `default: integer = 40`

-Tells storelocatorjs what is the marker height.
+Tells storelocatorjs what is the marker height in pixel (without unity).

 ```javascript
 new storelocatorjs({